QuickBooks Blog

 How to generate financial statements in Excel

 The most useful financial statements are income statements and balance sheets.
-The statement of cash flow is also one of the basic financial statements.
-But it can be challenging to generate in Excel.
-As your business grows, you can use software to produce all three statements.
-If you’re using Excel, stick with the income statement and balance sheet.
+The statement of cash flow is also one of the basic financial statements, but this can be challenging to generate in Excel.
+For this reason, you should stick with the income statement and balance sheet if you’re doing your accounting in Excel.
+Here’s how:

 Preview of Centerfield’s income statement